DLR-TS/adore_scheduling/README.md

 -->

 # adore_scheduling
 This repository provides scheduling functionalities for [ADORe](https://github.com/eclipse/adore) and its ROS interface.
-It contains the subprojects lib_adore_scheduling, adore_if_ros_scheduling_msg, adore_if_ros_scheduling and adore_scheduler.
+It contains the subprojects libadore_scheduling, adore_if_ros_scheduling_msg, adore_if_ros_scheduling and adore_scheduler.